Language Models as Higher-Order Planning Formalizers: Experimental Details

 \section{Experimental Details}

 During evaluation of formalizers, due to the large problem sizes in our dataset, the solver often crashes before completion, so we implement a parser to compare the differences between the LLM-generated and ground-truth problem files.
-Knowing BlocksWorld problems are always solvable, we regard a perfect match for both the initial and goal states between the two problem files implies a valid plan, and any mismatch means invalid plan.
+Knowing our domains' problems are always solvable, we regard a perfect match for all of the objects, initial, and goal states between the two problem files implies a valid plan, and any mismatch means invalid plan.

-Listings 6-10 display the full prompts that we use to generate the outputs, including plans and problem files.
+Listings 21-34 display the full prompts that we use to generate the outputs, including plans and problem files.
 Outputs were parsed using a parser that takes in an output .txt file.